 Impact of the pandemic on the rented housing sector

-Rent arrears in the social rented sector are rising.
-The total value of rent arrears at the end of April 2020 was £137m, rising to £163m by the end of September 2020.
-Some social landlords are concerned that a minority of their tenants have treated this period as a rent holiday.
-The Scottish Federation of Housing Associations, for example, has suggested that the Scottish Government needs to be clearer with the message that tenants still need to pay their rent.
-Social landlords are also concerned about the longer-term impact of increasing arrears on their tenants and their own future investment plans.
+Rent arrears in the social rented sector have risen from £147m at the end of March 2020 to £167m by the end of November 2020.
+Some social landlords are concerned about the longer-term impact of increasing arrears on their tenants and their own future investment plans.

 The situation in the private rented sector is less clear.
-As of 23 September 2020, the Tribunal had received four applications that fall within the scope of the emergency provisions.
-It may be though that it will start to hear cases as notices served earlier in the pandemic come to an end.
+As of 24 November 2020, the Tribunal had received 26 applications that fall within the scope of the emergency legislation.
 There is not any consistent data on rent arrears in private rented housing.
 However, a Scottish Association of Landlords survey revealed that some of its members had experienced financial loss as a result of the pandemic and that arrears were rising.
 Some landlords are offering discounts to tenants affected by COVID-19.

 While the package of measures will undoubtedly help some tenants and landlords during the pandemic, pressures may mount as time goes on.
 The ending of the job retention scheme could lead to more job losses and further pressures on tenants’ incomes.
 Financial pressures could also result in some private landlords leaving the market.
 The longer-term impact of the pandemic on the tenants, landlords and the wider housing market remains to be seen.